The importance of competitive employee benefits

 2. Look for employee benefits ideas

-Silicon-valley companies have redefined employee benefits in the startup and tech world.
+Silicon Valley companies have redefined employee benefits in the startup and tech world.

 People are already past the basic employee benefits packages.
 Now more than ever, it's time to level up your game to set yourself apart from competitors.

 You might not be able to offer unlimited gourmet food or free massages like Google does.
-Still, even small employee benefits, like casual Fridays or allowing your employees to bring their dog to work, could be a great incentive for them to stick with your company.
+Still, even small employee benefits, like casual Fridays or allowing your employees to bring their dogs to work, could be a great incentive for them to stick with your company.

 3. Analyze your workforce